These are the opening times for major Yorkshire supermarkets ahead of The Queen’s funeral

-Supermarket opening times: Are Tesco, Asda, Morrisons, ALDI, Sainsbury’s, Marks and Spencer, Iceland, Lidl and Waitrose in Yorkshire closed on Queen Elizabeth II’s funeral?
+Supermarket opening times in Yorkshire: Are Tesco, Asda, Morrisons, ALDI, Sainsbury’s, Marks and Spencer, Iceland, Lidl and Waitrose in Yorkshire closed on Queen Elizabeth II’s funeral?

 Many big supermarkets in Yorkshire are closing or altering their regular opening times on the day of Queen Elizabeth II’s funeral to allow colleagues to pay their respects.